International Student and Scholar Services

 - request a transfer of their SEVIS record from International Student and Scholar Services to transfer to a new SEVIS-certified institution (see SEVIS Transfer-out);

 - notify International Student and Scholar Services upon approval of a change of non-immigration status, or an adjustment of status to permanent residency; and

-- provide proof of health insurance coverage each semester enrolled by obtaining coverage under the designated international student health insurance policy, or apply for a waiver and present acceptable proof of other comparable and adequate health insurance coverage (see Health Insurance).
+- maintain continuous health insurance coverage from the time of enrollment to the time of completion of the degree program or until otherwise cease to be a student at Texas State by obtaining coverage under the designated international student health insurance policy, or apply for a waiver and present acceptable proof of other comparable and adequate health insurance coverage (see Health Insurance).

 An Overview of Our Services